IF YOU’RE INJURED ON THE JOB, BY AN ACCIDENT, OR BY AN OCCUPATIONAL DISEASE:

 TOTAL DISABILTY

-Unfortunately, some of our clients never are able to return to work following an injury.
-These clients may receive treatment for the injury for life and up to a maximum of $1,131 in 2024 for a worker making over $1,508 per week.
 These payments are tax free and are received for as long as the worker does not return to work or until death.
-Additionally, the totally disabled worker may receive regular Social Security, long term disability, and/or pension plan, if the worker is in a plan.
-How much?
-There is not a simple answer to these questions, but a worker can read about the potential sources of income at the NJ Division of Workers’ Compensation web site found at https://www.nj .gov/labor/workerscompensation/
+Additionally, the totally disabled worker may receive regular Social Security, long term disability, and or pension, if the worker is in a plan.

-JOB SECURITY FOR THE INJURED WORKERS
+JOB SECURITY FOR THE INJURED WORKER

-Second, if you are in a Union, the contract may provide explicitly or implicitly that no covered worker may be fired except of good cause.
+First, if you are in a Union, the contract may provide explicitly or implicitly that no covered worker may be fired except for good cause.
 A disability includes work related reasons.
-As a practical matter, very few employers are dumb enough to fire an injured Union worker except for good cause.
+As a practical matter, very few employers are dumb enough to fire an injured Union worker because he or she files for Workers’ Compensation.